 A duly organized group consisting of adult members from ten or more resident families.
 A resident family must include at least one person who is a member of the church.
 The family must also meet at least one of these requirements: live within ten miles of the church, regularly contribute financially, or regularly attend services.

 4. Mission District

-One or more appointments or local churches outside of the United States which are administered by the Global Ministries Leadership Team.
+One or more appointments or local churches outside of the United States which are administered by the UB Global Leadership Team.